dmerejkowsky/dmenv/README.md

 A: Don't use dmenv.
 Run `pip install` without `[dev]` extras.
 If you insist, maybe a `--no-dev` option will be added.

 Q: How do I upgrade a dependency?<br/>
-A: Just run `dmenv freeze` again.
+A: Just run `dmenv lock` again.
 If something breaks, either fix your code or use more precise version specifiers

 Q: How do I depend on a git specific repo/branch?<br/>
 A: Edit the `requirements.lock` by hand like this: